 As its name suggests, process mapping is the process of creating a visual representation, or map, of a process.
 This process can be a business process, such as the steps involved in fulfilling an order.
 It could also be a more technical process, like the steps required to install a piece of software.
 A process map typically includes all key steps and decision points in a process and assign responsibilities.

-What are the main benefits of process maps?
+Main benefits of process maps?

-- Makes complex processes more understandable
+- Makes complex processes understandable

 - Helps to identify process improvements